TUW-GEO/repurpose/README.rst

 - Please include tests for your contributions in one of the test directories.
   We use py.test so a simple function called test_my_feature is enough
 - submit a pull request to our master branch

-Note
-====

-This project has been set up using PyScaffold 2.4.4.
-For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.